 Note that Greek words of more than one syllable have an accent (nowadays, always an acute).
 This shows where the stress should fall in pronouncing it; it's important to know this when asking the way, or you may not be understood.

 Dogs constitute an important hazard, especially in the north-west (Epirus); those in the Peloponnese seem to be more placid.
 There are lots of strays, which may be aggressive, and in the country districts the sheep are usually guarded by two or three large dogs and these are potentially dangerous.
-Not long ago an English walker was severely mauled by sheepdogs when he unwisely tried to photograph a flock, and more recently one of my wife's cousins was badly bitten while walking in a suburb north of Athens.
+Not long ago an English walker was severely mauled by sheepdogs when he unwisely tried to photograph a flock, and more recently one of my wife's cousins has twice been badly bitten, requiring hospital treatment, while walking in a suburb north of Athens.
 A course of rabies inoculations would probably be required after a bite, though there is said to be no rabies in Attica.